gsunit/Extreme-Uber-Eats-Scraping/README.md

 **So we would have covered about 90% of the restaurants in just the top 30 cuisines.**

-## Step #4 - For each restaurant URL, fetch details
+## Step #4 - Fetch details for each restaurant URL
 <p></p>
 <kbd><img src="https://github.com/gsunit/Extreme-Uber-Eats-Scraping/blob/master/assets/scrape_4.png" height="400" alt="scrape 4"/></kbd>
 <p></p>